top of page

 Design, architecture and solar should work together

 In premium development, solar performs best when it is part of a wider architectural strategy.
-That means considering the building envelope, orientation, ventilation, glazing and outdoor shading from the outset.
+Deep balconies, sensible exposure, quality materials and efficient systems all contribute to better living conditions before technology is applied.

-What buyers should ask before committing
+What buyers should ask

 Eliteedge Logo official